 Walking could mean living longer

-Observational studies have shown that those who take more steps are less likely to die – true story!
+Observational studies have shown that those who take more steps are less likely to die — true story!
 As well as being a great way to maintain a healthy weight, walking can help increase cardiovascular fitness, which is important in preventing heart disease, the world’s number one killer.
 Upping your step count can also help prevent and manage type 2 diabetes and high blood pressure, lower blood sugar levels, boost your immune function, improve circulation, balance, coordination and posture, strengthen your bones, glutes, quad and calf muscles and as boost muscle endurance and power.
-And all without stressing your joints.
+All without stressing your joints.

 Walking is good for your mental health

 Like all exercise, walking leads to the release of endorphins, a neurochemical that decreases your sensitivity to stress, anxiety and pain, while leaving you with a high of happiness.
 Regular walking can also raise serotonin levels in your brain, boosting your mood, improving your sleep cycles and increasing self-esteem.
-Even if you’re short of time, a brisk 10-minute walk can increase mental alertness, energy and encourage a positive mood.
+Even if you’re short on time, a brisk 10-minute walk can increase mental alertness, energy and encourage a positive mood.
 Going out for a stroll can clear the mind just as well as yoga and meditation, takes you away from social media and gadgets and is a good time to practice breathwork.
 Alternatively, ask a friend to join you for a catch-up while you walk.
 Socializing has its own benefits for mental well-being, by preventing mental decline and lowering the risk of dementia.

 Get your other half to join you, too.
 Walking can improve relationships by relieving the mind of clutter and producing quality conversations free of interruptions.

-Walking could help expand your brain
+Walking is good for your brain

 Racking up the steps improves cognitive function.
 Immersing yourself in nature, reducing screen-time and increasing blood flow to the brain can all encourage creative thinking.
 Combine your walk with learning by listening to a news or information podcast or seeking out new music.
 Never have the time to read?
 Move to audio books and you’ll look forward to walking and finding out what happens next. make walking spill over into your working life by suggesting ‘walking meetings’ to your colleagues.